General Information (Inc Uniform)

 - In addition, for PE, the children should have a draw-string bag containing shorts, T-shirt or similar top (black shorts and a plain white t-shirt are fine) and plimsolls (slip on type for younger children please).
 A sweatshirt, jogging/tracksuit bottoms and trainers are useful for outdoor sessions particularly in the colder months.

-- All items of clothing must be clearly marked with your child's name.
+- All items of clothing must be clearly marked with your child's name (this helps us when things get misplaced.)

 - Pupils are responsible for the security of their personal possessions.